fdilke/bewl/bewl2/done-todo.md

 - Is there always a generator?
 And therefore a cogenerator..?
 - can we construct the injective hull of a module? is this guaranteed to exist?
 Say even in FinSet?
-  Yes by this paper: https://www.ias.ac.in/article/fulltext/pmsc/109/04/0345-0351
+  Yes by this paper: https://www.ias.ac.in/article/fulltext/pmsc/109/04/0345-0351 There is another paper somewhere which gives an algorithm for constructing it (algos on finite rings)

 # TOO GNARLY (for now)
 - default RESULT type of Unit for situations like withAction[Int, Unit] ?